Frisco Family Fun: Top Activities for Your Colorado Vacation

 Historic Park and Museum

 When not playing outside, stop by Frisco Historic Park and Museum to learn about the town’s history.
 Frisco once served as a mining and railroad town, but has since transformed into a thriving Colorado destination.

-Families can take free self-guided tours through the museum to see artifacts and structures that celebrate culture and people.
+Families can take free self-guided tours to see artifacts and structures that celebrate culture and people.
 The Historic Park walking tour showcases an original schoolhouse circa 1899, individual cabins and a log chapel, which served as Frisco’s first church.
-In addition to tours, the museum also hosts lectures, hikes and special programs.
+In addition to tours, the museum hosts lectures, hikes and special programs.

 Frisco Escape Room